sg2295/sg2295/README.md

 ### Hi there, I'm Sergios!

-🌱 I just finished my second year of Computer Science at the University of Bath and I'm about to begin a 13-month placement at Intel.
+🌱 I just finished my second year of Computer Science at the University of Bath and am currently on a 13-month placement at Intel.

 📚 I’m currently trying to learn more about C and C++.